IvoNet/tiny/README.md

 </VirtualHost>
 ```

+# Minimization

+Look [here](http://ivo2u.nl/Q) and see how I minimize index.html at this point.

 # Reading material
 If you want to know more about using a postgres database with glassfish please read [this](http://ivo2u.nl/WU).

+# Backlog / User Stories

+* As a User I WANT TO feel lucky IN ORDER TO see something new
+* As a Programmer I WANT TO test my code IN ORDER TO prove that it works before it goes into production